The Role of the Mairie in France

 Unofficial Influence

 With the mairie and the town hall so central to French life, particularly in smaller communities, it perhaps helps to explain why the mairie is invited to so many social functions – it is not at all unusual for wine growers to take their mairie a few bottles of their latest vintage, or for new expats to be advised to ask the mairie for aperos (pre-dinner drinks) in order to get in their good books.
-Although this is of course unofficial, it certainly helps if you have made yourself known to the mairie soon after starting your new life in France – although don’t be surprised if they already know all about you!Business energy with a difference
+Although this is of course unofficial, it certainly helps if you have made yourself known to the mairie soon after starting your new life in France – although don’t be surprised if they already know all about you!- Is the French Bureaucracy Cliché True?

 - Simple Tips for Learning the Language